Even-in-magnetic field part of transverse resistivity as a probe of magnetic transitions

 The crucial step of our proposed method is isolating odd or even components of the measured data with respect to the applied magnetic field.
-When considering a field-sweep experiment, i.e. a measurement of resistivity as a function of an external magnetic field magnitude, the even and odd components $\rho^{\rm even}$ and $\rho^{\rm odd}$ can be obtained as follows:
+The even and odd components $\rho^{\rm even}$ and $\rho^{\rm odd}$ are defined: